brevzin/cpp_proposals/2210_string_split/string-split.md

 }
 ```

-Now we properly handle input ranges as well, although we can't really avoid the extra completely-pointless `transform` writing a proper range adapter closure ourselves.
+Now we properly handle input ranges as well, although we can't really avoid the extra completely-pointless `transform` without writing a proper range adapter closure ourselves.

 Second, this has the problem that every iterator dereference from the resulting view has to do a linear search.
 That's a cost that's incurred entirely due to this implementation strategy.
 This cost could be alleviated by using [@P2214R0]'s suggested `views::cache_latest`, though this itself has the problem that it demotes the resulting range to input-only... whereas a `split_view` could be a forward range.